Azure/Communication/special-order-numbers.md

      - ***Note: When creating the case, make sure to choose ACS as the "Customer Profile"***
 4) Service Desk team will let you know of the next steps

 *PLEASE NOTE:* You need to have an [eligible Azure Subscription and Resource](https://docs.microsoft.com/azure/communication-services/concepts/telephony-sms/plan-solution#azure-subscriptions-eligibility) to be able to port numbers.

-### New Number Request
-Customers are limited to purchasing one phone number per tenant for Azure Communication Services through the Phone Numbers SDK or through the [Azure Portal](https://portal.azure.com).
-Customers who are interested in a special order (ex. acquiring large quantities of numbers or specific area codes) can do so by following the process below.
-For more information on how to acquire a phone number, see the [quickstart here](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?pivots=platform-azp).

-You will need to work through the following steps:
-1) Open a new number request case via Service Desk's [Phone Number Service Center](https://pstnsd.powerappsportals.com/) portal.